h3nnn4n/colosseum_website/README.md

 - Setup the colosseum tournament engine.
 Follow the instructions from [https://github.com/h3nnn4n/colosseum](https://github.com/h3nnn4n/colosseum)

+## Troubleshooting

+- `psycopg2` fails to install
+  - Try installing postgres

+- `Django` fails to run and complains about missing `libmagic`
+  - Install libmagic

 # LICENSE

 Released under the MIT license.
 See [LICENSE](LICENSE) for more details.